tachella/tachella.github.io/_projects/lidarsketching.md

 {%- include figure_post.html
     path="assets/img/timing_bins.png"
     size="60%"
-    caption="Fig. 1: Execution time of a 3D reconstruction algorithm as a function the number of non-zero bins in the collected time-of-arrival histograms" -%}
+    caption="<strong>Figure 1:<\strong> Execution time of a 3D reconstruction algorithm as a function the number of non-zero bins in the collected time-of-arrival histograms" -%}

 As single-photon lidar arrays get bigger and faster, the number of photons collected per histogram gets bigger, while there is an increased need for faster real-time frame rates.
 The volume of photon data that needs to be transmitted is ever-increasingly large, generating a <strong>data transfer bottleneck</strong>.
 Moreover, reconstruction algorithms are required to deal with ever-increasingly large and dense histograms, generating a <strong>computational bottleneck</strong>.
 So far, most attempts to alleviate these bottlenecks consisted in building coarser histograms.
 Despite reducing the amount of information to be transferred and processed, this approach sacrifices important depth resolution.